10 Questions to help you decide if you should see a dentist during pregnancy or not

-- If you are in pain, would you say it’s between an 8 to 10 (On a scale of 1 to 10, with 10 being the highest)
+- If you are in pain, would you say the pain is between a 7 to 10?
+(On a scale of 1 to 10, with 10 being the highest)

-- Is your pain severe and throbbing in nature?
+- Is your pain lingering and throbbing in nature?

-- Does the pain last for more than 10 to 15 minutes at a time?
+- Does your pain last for more than 10 to 15 minutes at a time?

 - Are you still in your first or second trimester?

 - Can you go back to a dentist you’ve already been to recently or within the last few years?

 - If you can’t go back to your existing dentist, do you have access to pick up your X-rays from them or are able to contact them for a copy of your X-rays?

-- Have you already picked up a medical clearance letter from your physician?
+- Have you already obtained a medical clearance letter from your physician or OB/GYN?

-- If you are in need of medications, have you already asked for them from your primary care or OB/GYN?
+- If you are in need of pain killers and medications, have you already asked for them from your primary care or OB/GYN?

 - Has your physician positively advised you to seek dental treatment for you pain?

-Good candidate for seeing the dentist during pregnancy
+Good candidates for seeing the dentist during pregnancy

-There’s nothing wrong with getting a cleaning during your pregnancy as we’ve already mentioned.
-In fact, getting a dental cleaning during pregnancy is highly advisable.
-Especially if you’re suffering from pregnancy gingivitis which is indicated by easily bleeding gums or sudden development of teeth sensitivity.
+There’s nothing wrong with receiving a cleaning during your pregnancy as we’ve already mentioned.
+In fact, getting a dental cleaning during pregnancy is highly advisable, especially if you’re suffering from pregnancy gingivitis, which is identified by easily bleeding gums or sudden development of teeth sensitivity.

 Here is the protocol on receiving dental cleanings during pregnancy: Avoid taking routine X-rays prior to your dental cleaning.
 It’s also best to avoid getting numb, even if you normally prefer to do so.
-If your teeth are very sensitive, consider using topical numbing agents instead of injectable types.
-If this doesn’t work then have your dentist or hygienist switch out their cleaning instrument.
-For instance have them use a hand instrument instead of a cavitron which is typically more painful.
-Finally, try to get your dental cleaning during your second trimester to take maximum advantage of it.
+If your teeth are very sensitive, consider using a topical numbing agent instead of the injectable types.
+If this doesn’t work, ask your dentist or hygienist to switch out their cleaning instrument for a different one.
+For instance, ask them use a hand instrument instead of a cavitron, which tends to be more painful.
+Finally, try to get your dental cleaning during your second trimester to maximum its benefits.

-If you’re going to go through the hassles of seeing your dentist during pregnancy, there better be some serious pain!
-If your teeth are slightly hot and cold sensitive, try to modify your diet or use a sensitivity toothpaste to see if it helps.
-If however you are experiencing an actual toothache, such as one which is throbbing and lingering, then see your dentist immediately for further assistance.
+There better be some serious pain if you’re going to go through the hassles of seeing your dentist during pregnancy!
+If your teeth are slightly hot and cold sensitive, try to modify your diet or use a sensitivity toothpaste.
+On the other hand, if you are experiencing an actual toothache, such as a severe toothache or one which is throbbing and lingering, then go and see your dentist right away!

-If you’re in your first or second trimester then you know that there is still a ways to go.
-It makes more sense to try and seek some sort of treatment at this point.
-Especially if you experience pain early on during pregnancy, then you probably won’t be able to wait for so many more weeks.
-It’s best to make arrangements to go to your dentist and see if they can help fix your problem.
+When you’re in the first or second trimester there is still quite a ways to go.
+As such, it makes more sense to seek some sort of treatment if you are having a toothache.
+If you are experiencing pain early on during pregnancy, chances are you probably won’t be able to postpone treatment for several more months.
+It’s best to make arrangements to go to your dentist and see if they can help address your problem.

-If however you are already too far along in your final trimester then it might just be wise to hold off just a bit longer.
-Consider talking to your physician for a little extra help with medications to better get you through these finals weeks.
-Of course you can always consult with your dentist to prepare yourself for what’s about to come if that’s your preference.
-Although at this point it might just make more sense to hold off on definitive treatment until after delivery.
+On the other hand, if you are already too far along your final trimester, it might just be wise to hold off treatment for just a bit longer.
+Consider talking to your physician to see if he or she can give you some medicine to help get you through these final weeks.
+Of course, you can always consult with your dentist to prepare yourself for what’s about to come if that’s your preference.
+Although at this point it might just make more sense to hold off on definitive treatment until after delivery, if at all possible.

-Questions 6 and 7: Finding a new dentist
+Questions 6 and 7: Searching for a new dentist

-If you have a dentist you’ve been seeing regularly then seeking a consultation is rather easy.
-After all they already know you and probably even know which tooth it is that’s bothering you.
-They also have your X-rays on file which makes it much, much easier to treat you.
-Changing dentists during this period can be quite challenging.
-Building a relationship, taking X-rays and rendering quality care while pregnant are all more difficult when you are pregnant.
+If you have a dentist which you’ve been seeing regularly then seeking a consultation during pregnancy is not an issue.
+After all, they already know who you are and probably even have an idea of which tooth it is that is bothering you.
+Additionally, they will have your X-rays on file which makes it much easier to treat you.
+Changing dentists during pregnancy can be quite challenging.
+Building a new relationship, taking new X-rays and rendering comprehensive care is much more difficult when you are pregnant.

 Once you’ve made up your mind that you prefer to see a dentist, it’s time to prepare for your appointment.
 It’s best if you visit your primary care or OB/GYN first to obtain a medical clearance letter.
 Showing up to your dentist with the clearance letter in hand will save you lots of time and headaches.
-Note that most dentists don’t require a clearance letter if you’re only seek a dental cleaning.
-However you should check with them in advance as this doesn’t always apply.
-Also make sure to ask your physician for any medication you might need.
+Note that most dentists don’t require a medical clearance letter if you’re only seeking a dental cleaning.
+Nevertheless, you should check with them in advance as this doesn’t always apply.
+Also make sure to ask your physician for any medication which you might need.
 Most dentists won’t give you any medications during your pregnancy and will most likely refer you back to your physician.

 Good candidate for avoiding the dentist during pregnancy

-If you answered “no” to most of the above questions then you should avoid going to the dentist and postpone treatment until after delivery.
+If you answered “no” to most of the above questions then you should avoid going to the dentist and consider postponing treatment until after childbirth.